bsafdi/NPTFit/README.rst

 NPTFit supports both Python 2 and 3, specifically 2.7 and 3.5.
 It may work with earlier 3.* versions, although this has not been tested.

 Make sure Cython is installed (*e.g.* :code:`pip install Cython`).
 The easiest way to install NPTFit along with it's dependent Python packages is using ``pip``:

 .. code:: sh

   $ pip install NPTFit

+**NB:** The ``pip`` install version is not always completely up to date.

-or using the setup script:
+The most up to date version is available through this repository, and can be installed using the setup script:

 .. code:: sh